CtrlK

 Actionability

 The skill provides a useful reference table and property lists, but the actual code examples are minimal—only one short @graph snippet with ellipses.
-The implementation section is vague ('Component that renders schema,' 'Use includes/partials') rather than providing executable code.
-It defers full JSON-LD examples to a separate file, leaving the main skill without copy-paste-ready markup.
+Implementation sections for static/dynamic/CMS are vague descriptions rather than executable guidance.
+The full JSON-LD examples are deferred to a reference file, leaving the main skill without copy-paste ready code.

 2 / 3